 Ice Caving in December

-However, the festivities are not the only reason to come to Iceland in December.
-Many great activities are still running, and ice caving is one of the most renowned and spectacular in which you can participate.
+The festivities are not the only reason to come to Iceland in December.
+Many great activities are still running, and ice caving is one of the most renowned and spectacular in which you can participate while visiting Iceland in December.

 Water running underneath the glaciers opens up tunnels within them, allowing visitors to explore the fantastical world inside an ice cap.
 December is a great time to learn about these natural phenomena, as long as the weather allows.